 mount

-In the picture below, the USB drive which contains the downloaded files is named Work Space and its path is /Volumes/Work Space.
+In the picture below, the USB drive that contains the downloaded files is named Work Space and its path is /Volumes/Work Space.

 Step 7: Run the following command.